vaurasan/courses/README.md

 # courses
-My Haaga-Helia ITBBA course homeworks from 2024-2026 in finnish.
+My Haaga-Helia ITBBA course homeworks from 2024-2026 mostly in finnish.